DNA from a mass grave shows infections helped wipe out Napoleon’s 1812 army

-The scientists sequenced the of the soldiers and uncovered previously unknown reasons for their deaths during the retreat from Russia in 1812.
+The scientists sequenced the DNA of the soldiers and uncovered previously unknown reasons for their deaths during the retreat from Russia in 1812.

 What new insights did the researchers gain?